minimist3/minimist3/readme.markdown

 options can be:

-* `opts.string` - a string or array of strings argument names to always treat as strings
+* `opts.string` - a string or array of strings of argument names whose values to always treat as strings. if `true` will treat all argument values as strings regardless of name.
 * `opts.boolean` - a boolean, string or array of strings to always treat as booleans. if `true` will treat all double hyphenated arguments without equal signs as boolean (e.g. affects `--foo`, not `-f` or `--foo=bar`)